karmaniverous/serverless-zod-openapi/.stan/system/stan.todo.md

 - Re-run: typecheck, lint, test; fix any residual issues from generated code.
 - Review Knip output again and refine configuration (entry/project) to quiet false positives now that generation succeeds.
+- If any ESLint “no-unsafe-*” remain in services/activecampaign wrappers, narrow return types or switch to cache.query/cache.mutation helpers where appropriate; tidy import order.
+- Orval mutator export check: if Orval reports the mutator function is missing, change services/activecampaign/src/orval.mutator.ts to export a named function `orvalMutator` that forwards to the upstream export, then re-run generate.

 ## Completed (recent)
+- Fix TS parse/build failure in makeWrapHandler by moving destructuring off the comment line.
+- Orval mutator path: point override.mutator.path to '../src/orval.mutator.ts'
+  (relative to the generated workspace) so Orval resolves the local wrapper and stops searching under 'generated/src'.
+This unblocks client regeneration.
 - Orval mutator fix: add local wrapper (src/orval.mutator.ts) re-exporting the published mutator subpath and point override.mutator.path to it.
 Resolves ENOENT during generation on Windows and fulfills the “use published subpath”